 How to Know if Your Online Dental Marketing Ads Are Working

-If you're spending money on digital marketing, you want to make sure it's money well spent.
+If online advertising is part of your office's dental marketing strategy, you want to make sure it's money well spent.
 There are several ways to measure that, said Ryan Vet, a dental marketing consultant, speaker and author.